qirchen421/emuera.sk.doc/docs/Reference/CALLSHARP.en.md

 	```

 	C# Plugins

 	You can write C# Plugins for EmuEra when EraBasic is not enough.
-	To add Plugin, create Plugin folder at your Emuera installation folder and put DLL file of plugin there.
+	To add Plugin, create `plugins/` folder at your Emuera installation folder and put DLL file of plugin there.
+	Make sure to also include a note to add a `pluginsAware.txt` file to the folder where Emuera.exe resides, else there will be a crash on start up.

 	How to create Plugins (Simple example at [https://gitlab.com/EvilMask/emuera.em/-/tree/master/EmueraPluginExample](https://gitlab.com/EvilMask/emuera.em/-/tree/master/EmueraPluginExample))

 	1. Clone\Fork [EmuEra repository](https://gitlab.com/EvilMask/emuera.em)
 	2. Open project at Visual Studio
 	3. Add new Project to solution.
 Make it Class Librarry